MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/stats2017.md

 ## Configured stats and featured leaderboards

 Stats are configured on the [Windows Development Center dashboard](https://developer.microsoft.com/en-us/dashboard/windows/overview).
-In order to configure stats you must already have a title configured.
+In order to configure stats, you must already have a title configured.

 If you do not have a title configured, you can learn how to do so by reading [Create and test a new Creator's title](../get-started-with-creators/create-and-test-a-new-creators-title.md).
 The Stats you configure in Partner Center will appear in your title's GameHub as pictured:

 The *Featured Stats* are highlighted in yellow in the image below.
 ![Official Club Page Social Leaderboard](../images/omega/gamehub_featuredstats.png)